Convergence rates for loop-erased random walk and other Loewner curves: Introduction, motivation and results

-In Section~\ref{lerw-sect} we apply the above ideas to obtain a power-law estimate on the convergence rate to radial SLE$_2$ for the loop-erased random walk (LERW) path.
-Let us informally state one version of the result; see Theorem~\ref{lerw-thm} for a precise statement.
-Let $D_n$ be an $n^{-1}\mathbb{Z}^2$ grid domain approximation of a fixed simply connected Jordan domain $D \ni 0$ with $\mathcal{C}^{1+\alpha}$ boundary and inner radius from $0$ equal to $1$.
+In Section~\ref{lerw-sect}, we apply the above ideas to obtain a power-law estimate on the convergence rate to radial SLE$_2$ for the loop-erased random walk (LERW) path.
+Here is an informal version of the result; see Theorem~\ref{lerw-thm} for a precise statement.
+Let $D_n$ be a $n^{-1}\mathbb{Z}^2$ grid-domain approximation of a fixed simply connected Jordan domain $D$ containing $0$ and with $\mathcal {C}^{1+\alpha}$ boundary and inner radius from $0$ equal to $1$.
 (The proof works for the larger class of quasidisks \cite{Pom92}, but we then get a slower convergence rate which depends on the constant in the Ahlfors three-point condition for $D$.)
-Let $\gamma_n$ be the time-reversal of LERW on $D_n$ from $0$ to $\partial D_n$ and let $\tilde{\gamma}_n$ be its image in $\DD$ under the conformal map $\psi_n: D_n \to \DD$ with the usual normalization.
-Let $\tilde{\gamma}$ be the radial SLE$_2$ path in $\DD$ started uniformly on $\partial \DD$. \begin{Theorem*} For each $n$ sufficiently large, there is a coupling of $\tilde{\gamma}_n$ with $\tilde{\gamma}$ such that
+Let $\gamma_n$ be the time-reversal of LERW in $D_n$ from $0$ to $\partial D_n$ and let $\tilde{\gamma}_n$ be its image in $\mathbb{D}$ under the conformal map $\psi _n\dvtx D_n \to\mathbb{D}$ with the usual normalization.
+Let $\tilde{\gamma}$ be the radial SLE$_2$ path in $\mathbb{D}$ started uniformly on $\partial \mathbb{D}$.
+Our main result can now be given as follows.